kersorianek/mon-portfolio/_posts/2019-04-20-BPMN-Basic-Guidelines-for-Business-Analysis.md

 2. Future state: “to-be”

-# How does BPMN work?

-## Basic Elements of BPMN:
+# Basic Elements of BPMN:

-### Activities:
-These represent tasks that need to be performed in a process.

-### Gateways:
-These represent decision points in a process.
+By understanding the fundamental elements of BPMN, you'll gain insights into how processes are represented and analyzed in this powerful framework

+## Tasks:
+Represented by rectangles, tasks are the fundamental building blocks of a process.
+They represent the activities or work steps that need to be performed.

-### Events:
+## Events:
-These represent something that happens in a process, such as the start or end of a process.
+Represented by circles, events mark significant points in a process.
+They can be the start or end points, triggers for activities, or indications of external occurrences.

+## Gateways:
+Represented by diamonds, gateways define decision points or branching in a process.
+They control the flow of the process based on conditions or rules.

-### Flows:
+## Flows:
-These represent the sequence in which activities, gateways, and events occur in a process.

-## Basic Components of BMPN:
-	1. Swimming Lane: Independent Process (Divider between processes)
-	2. Lane:  Functionality or Activity within a Swimming Lane
-	3. Event:  Mark start and end of a process.
-	4. Gateway: Control process flow, Can test a decision.
-	5. Activity: Process or Sub process.
-Naming convention should use verb and noun
-	6. Sequence Flow: A solid arrow that connects Event, Activity, and Gateway
+Arrows connecting the elements, flows depict the sequence and direction of activities within a process.
+They show how information or control moves between different elements.

+## Artifacts:
+Represented by dashed rectangles, artifacts provide additional information about a process.
+They include data objects, groups, annotations, and other supporting documentation.

+## Pools and Lanes:
+Pools represent separate organizations or entities involved in a process, while lanes represent divisions or roles within an organization.
+They help to visualize responsibilities and ownership.

-## Brief on BPMN Components:
+# Brief on BPMN Components:

-### Activity:
+## Activity:
 A BPMN Activity is simply "Work" that a company or organization performs in a business process.
 An Activity is can be atomic (Tasks) or decomposable (Sub-Processes).
 There are basically three BPMN activity types:

 	1. BPMN Task